 - Mongolia: Following a study on industrial waste management and the recycling industry, PAGE carried out a baseline study on waste from end of life vehicles to determine the feasibility for local SMEs to process and recycle waste together with financing solutions.
 This work was advanced through approval of the renewed Law of Mongolia on Waste Management in May 2017 that aims to reduce the negative impacts of waste.

 - Senegal: PAGE, in collaboration with WIEGO, is developing a pilot project to establish cooperatives among waste pickers in Mbeubeuss – the largest open-air landfill in West Africa.
 In August 2019, they co-organized a workshop involving national institutions in waste management.
 This drew on the findings of a scoping study on the waste site and presented the option of a cooperative, stimulating national media attention and integrating workers into the discussion.
+With the aim for organizing waste collectors into cooperatives, in 2020 the ILO and WIEGO completed a ‘Rapid assessment of the waste management market in Senegal’ and a follow on ‘Rapid assessment of the potentials of a cooperative approach in waste management in Senegal’.
 In addition to reducing waste, this work aims to promote decent work for all.

 Target 12.5: By 2030, substantially reduce waste generation through prevention, reduction, recycling and reuse.

 - Mauritius: PAGE supported an Industrial Waste Assessment in 2016 to serve as a strategic guide for national policymakers.
 Developed in partnership with the Ministry of Industry, Commerce and Consumer Protection and Business Mauritius, the assessment quantified the amount and main categories of industrial waste currently being generated in major selected industries.
-It also identified opportunities for reuse and recycling of industrial waste within and across industrial sectors, giving immediate guidance for the development of a sustainable manufacturing process in the country.
+Following on from this, in 2020 PAGE commenced a survey on industrial waste management costs to feed into the development of the Extended Producer Responsibility principle.

 - Uruguay: Steps have been taken to support the development of a circular economy as a key component of a green economy transition.
-The focus throughout 2019 has been the development of a National Action Plan on Circular Economy, as well as the launching of the National Circular Economy Awards.
-In addition, Uruguay has explored the possibility of expanding the application of the circular economy concept with advice from Finland.
-Going forward, PAGE plans to support the establishment of Circular Bio-Economy technological centre.
+The focus has been the development of a National Action Plan on Circular Economy, expected to be finalized in April 2021, for which PAGE is conducting a study to design and implement a monitoring and evaluation system.
+In addition, PAGE has launched the National Circular Economy Awards in 2019, hosting a second Awards in 2020 following its success.

 Target 12.7: Promote public procurement practices that are sustainable, in accordance with national policies and priorities.